-Each of our NEOs was eligible for an annual cash bonus for 2015 upon the achievement of a pre-established financial goal.
-The Compensation Committee believed that the annual bonus was a key component of our 2015 executive compensation program as it enabled us to (1) align certain compensation opportunities with our short-term financial goals, (2) create incentives based on the Company's 2015 performance, and (3) provide competitive compensation opportunities for our NEOs.
+Each of our NEOs was eligible for an annual cash bonus for 2016 upon the achievement of a pre-established financial goal.
+The Compensation Committee believed that the annual cash bonus was a key component of our 2016 executive compensation program as it enabled us to (1) align certain compensation opportunities with our short-term financial goals, (2) create incentives based on the Company's 2016 performance, and (3) provide compensation opportunities for our NEOs.

-For 2015, the Compensation Committee, after consulting with Pay Governance, concluded that, as in prior years, a performance goal based on an absolute Combined Ratio metric was an effective measure of management performance for an insurance holding company, and also would align the annual cash bonus with a key financial goal that impacts stockholder value.
-The Compensation Committee found that the combined ratio metric:
+For 2016, the Compensation Committee, after consulting with Pay Governance, concluded that, as in prior years, a performance goal based on an absolute Combined Ratio metric was an effective measure of management performance for an insurance holding company, and also would align the annual cash bonus with a key financial goal that impacts stockholder value.
+As before, the Compensation Committee found that the combined ratio metric:

-- (1) utilizes a measure of the operating insurance companies' profitability; - (2) balances revenue and underwriting losses, thereby guarding against the potential for increasing revenue by undertaking unnecessary risk; - (3) provides a meaningful incentive for management to pursue increasing levels of operating profitability; and - (4) is a common industry measure for assessing company performance.
+- (1) utilizes a measure of the operating insurance companies' profitability; - (2) balances revenue and underwriting losses, thereby guarding against the potential for increasing revenue by undertaking unnecessary risk:

+- (3) provides a meaningful incentive for management to pursue increasing levels of operating profitability; and - (4) is a common industry measure for assessing company performance.

-Further, in choosing an appropriate metric, the Compensation Committee concluded that comparing the Company's actual 2015 Adjusted GAAP Combined Ratio to the Compensation Committee's targeted goal would motivate executives to meet or exceed the pre-established goal selected by the Compensation Committee for this purpose.
+Further, in choosing an appropriate metric, the Compensation Committee concluded that comparing the Company's actual 2016 Adjusted GAAP Combined Ratio to the Compensation Committee's targeted goal would motivate executives to meet or exceed the pre-established goal selected by the Compensation Committee for this purpose.

-For 2015, the Compensation Committee established only one performance level, the Bonus Hurdle, below which no annual bonus payment would be paid to our NEOs under the program.
-This design provides the Compensation Committee with the flexibility to consider additional financial or individual criteria, including criteria that were either subjective or were not anticipated at the time the initial goal was established, to determine the actual individual bonus payout.
+For 2016, as in 2015, the Compensation Committee established only one performance level, the Bonus Hurdle, below which no annual bonus payment would be paid to our NEOs under the program.
+This design provides the Compensation Committee with the flexibility to consider additional financial or individual criteria, including criteria that were either subjective or were not anticipated at the time the initial goal was established, when it determines the actual individual bonus payout.
 By using this approach, the Compensation Committee retained the ability to use its negative discretion to reduce but not increase the value of the annual bonuses based on other criteria, without jeopardizing the tax deductibility of the annual bonuses.
 In setting the bonus targets for each of the NEOs, the Compensation Committee took into account the peer group information and recommendations made by Pay Governance.
-The Compensation Committee did not change the annual bonus targets for Messrs.
-Dirks, Festa, Ormsby or Nelson from their respective 2014 targets.
-In addition, 2015 was the first year that Mr. Eleftheriou was eligible to participate in the annual bonus program, and his maximum bonus target was set at 55%, which was the minimum target level that could be provided to him pursuant to his employment agreement.
-As in prior years, the maximum bonus payable under the program was 200% of the eligible NEO's annual bonus target.
+After consultation with Pay Governance, the Compensation Committee increased Mr. Dirks' annual bonus target from 80% to 85% in recognition of his strengths, achievements and contributions to the Company and also increased Mr. Nelson's annual bonus target from 50% to 55% to better align his total cash compensation with the compensation of similarly situated executives at peer companies, but did not change the annual bonus targets of the remaining NEOs.

-The annual bonus targets for 2015 were as follows:
+The annual bonus targets for 2016 were as follows:

-Name 2015 Annual Cash Bonus Target as a Percentage of Base Salary
+Name 2016 Annual Cash Bonus Target as a Percentage of Base Salary

-Douglas D. Dirks 80%
+Douglas D. Dirks 85%

 Terry Eleftheriou 55

+Stephen V. Festa 55

 Lenard T. Ormsby 55

-Stephen V. Festa 55

-John P. Nelson 50
+John P. Nelson 55

-As mentioned above, for 2015, as in previous years, after consultation with Pay Governance and the CEO, the Compensation Committee selected the corporate performance metric of Adjusted GAAP Combined Ratio as the metric for the 2015 annual bonus program.
-Specifically, for 2015, the performance goal was based on how the Company's Adjusted GAAP Combined Ratio for the 2015 calendar year compared to the pre-established Bonus Hurdle of 101.6.
+As mentioned above, after consultation with Pay Governance and the CEO, the Compensation Committee selected the corporate performance metric of Adjusted GAAP Combined Ratio as the metric for the 2016 annual bonus program.
+Specifically, for 2016, the performance goal was based on how the Company's Adjusted GAAP Combined Ratio for the 2016 calendar year compared to the pre-established Bonus Hurdle of 101%.
 The Bonus Hurdle was intended to motivate our executives but also to provide the Compensation Committee with the flexibility to reward our NEOs for solid performance.
-For purposes of the 2015 annual bonus program, Adjusted GAAP Combined Ratio was defined as:
+For purposes of the 2016 annual bonus program, Adjusted GAAP Combined Ratio was defined as: